jgmac1106/Gear-Up/storyteller.md

 Email all applications to mcverryj1@southernct.edu.
 In the body of the email please include or link to all required information.

-## Please note this is an early draft solely by @jgmac1106 and does not reflect the policy or represent an actual call for employment at Southern Conencticut State University.
+## Please note this is an early draft solely by @jgmac1106 and does not reflect the policy or represent an actual call for employment at Southern Connecticut State University.